-- Screening of first-degree relatives of individuals with a thoracic aortic aneurysm (defined as ≥ 50% above normal) or dissection, or if an associated high-risk mutation is present - If one or more first-degree relatives of a patient with a known thoracic aortic aneurysm or dissection, have thoracic aortic dilatation, aneurysm, or dissection; then imaging of 2nd degree relatives is reasonable - Six-month follow-up after initial finding of a dilated thoracic aorta - Annual follow-up of enlarged thoracic aorta that is above top normal for age, gender, and body surface area - Biannual (twice/year) follow-up of enlarged aortic root ≥ 4.5 cm or showing growth rate ≥ 0.5 cm/year - Evaluation of the ascending aorta in known or suspected connective tissue disease or genetic conditions that predispose to aortic aneurysm or dissection (e.g., Marfan syndrome, Ehlers-Danlos or Loeys-Dietz syndromes) at time of diagnosis and 6 months
+- Screening of first-degree relatives of individuals with: - a+Thoracic aortic aneurysm (defined as ≥ 50% above normal) or dissection, - o Bicuspid aortic valve - o or if an associated high-risk mutation is present Presence of an aortopathic syndrome (-i.e., Marfan's, Ehlers-Danlos, Loeys-Dietz, or Turner's) - If one or more first-degree relatives of a patient with a known thoracic aortic aneurysm or dissection, have thoracic aortic dilatation, aneurysm, or dissection; then imaging of 2nd degree relatives is reasonable - Six-month follow-up after initial finding of a dilated thoracic aorta - Annual follow-up of enlarged thoracic aorta that is above top normal for age, gender, and body surface area - Biannual (twice/year) follow-up of enlarged aortic root ≥ 4.5 cm or showing growth rate ≥ 0.5 cm/year - Evaluation of the ascending aorta in known or suspected connective tissue disease or genetic conditions that predispose to aortic aneurysm or dissection (e.g., Marfan syndrome, Ehlers-Danlos or Loeys-Dietz syndromes) at time of diagnosis and 6 months thereafter for growth rate assessment, followed by annual imaging, or biannual (twice yearly) if diameter ≥ 4.5 or expanding ≥ 0.5 cm/yr - Patients with Turner's syndrome should undergo imaging to assess bicuspid aortic valve, coarctation of the aorta or dilation of the ascending or thoracic aorta.
+If the initial imaging is normal and there are no additional risk factors for dissection, imaging can be done every 5 - 10 years.
+If an abnormality exists, annual imaging is recommended

-- thereafter for growth rate assessment, followed by annual imaging, or biannual (twice yearly) if diameter \geq 4.5 or expanding \geq 0.5 cm/yr - Patients with Turner's syndrome should undergo imaging to assess for assess bicuspid aortic valve, coarctation of the aorta or dilation of the ascending or thoracic aorta.
-If the initial imaging is normal and there are no additional risk factors for dissection, imaging can be done every 5 10 years.
-If an abnormality exists, annual imaging is recommended - Re-evaluation of known ascending aortic dilation or history of aortic dissection with one of the following: - New chest pain - Shortness of breath - Syncope - o TIA or CVA - New or increased aortic valve murmur on clinical examination - New rales on lung examination or increased jugular venous pressure - OR when findings would lead to referral to a procedure or surgery - Re-evaluation (< 1 yr, generally twice a year) of the size and morphology of the aortic sinuses and ascending aorta in patients with a bicuspid aortic valve with one of the following: - o Aortic diameter ≥ 4.5 cm - Rapid rate of change in aortic diameter when an annual growth rate of ≥ 0.5 cm is suspected - Family history (first-degree relative) of aortic dissection - Follow-up of aortic disease when there has been no surgical intervention: - o Acute dissection: 1 month, 6 months, 12 months, then annually - Chronic dissection: annually - Follow-up post either: Root repair or AVR plus ascending aortic root/arch repair: baseline post-op, then annually21 (Svensson, 2013) - Evaluation of sinus of valsalva aneurysms and associated shunting secondary to rupture (Terdjman, 1984).22 Echo imaging every 4-12 weeks is recommended during pregnancy and 6 months post-partum in patients with ascending aortic dilation24 (Regitz Zagrosek, 2018)
+- Turner's Syndrome: - Baseline evaluation at the time of diagnosis to assess for bicuspid aortic valve, coarctation of the aorta, aortic root and ascending aortic dilatation and other congenital defects. - Surveillance imaging (initial imaging normal and no additional risk factors for dissection such as HTN or bicuspid aortic valve): - Children: every 5 years - Adults: every 10 years - Prior to planned pregnancy - Annual imaging can be approved if an abnormality is found27 (such as bicuspid aortic valve) - Re-evaluation of known ascending aortic dilation or history of aortic dissection with one of the following: - New chest pain - Shortness of breath - Syncope - TIA or CVA - New or increased aortic valve murmur on clinical examination. - o New rales on lung examination or increased jugular venous pressure - OR when findings would lead to referral to a procedure or surgery - Re evaluation (< 1 yr, generally twice a year) of the size and morphology of the aortic sinuses and ascending aorta in patients with a bicuspid aortic valve with one of the following: - O Aortic diameter ≥ 4.5 cm - Rapid rate of change in aortic diameter when an annual growth rate of ≥ 0.5 cm is suspected - Family history (first-degree relative) of aortic dissection - Follow-up of aortic disease when there has been no surgical intervention: - Acute dissection: 1 month, 6 months, 12 months, then annually - Chronic dissection: annually - Follow-up post either: Root repair or AVR plus ascending aortic root/arch repair: - baseline post op, then annually21thoracic aortic aneurysm repair: chest CTA or chest MRA are the recommended surveillance imaging modalities. - Evaluation of sinus of Valsalva aneurysms and associated shunting secondary to rupture.
+25-Echo imaging every 4-12 weeks is recommended during pregnancy and 6 months post-partum in patients with ascending aortic dilation Evaluation of sinus of Valsalva aneurysms and associated shunting secondary to rupture.
+20 Echo imaging every 4-12 weeks is recommended during pregnancy and 6 months post-partum in patients with ascending aortic dilation24